-All non-academically selective, state secondary schools in England will be eligible for the trial, except for:
+All non-academically selective, state secondary schools in England were eligible for the trial, except for:

-- Schools with less than 4 hours of English per week in Year 7 or 8; - Schools classified as grade 4 according to OFSTED school classification. - Schools that had previously partnered with English Mastery.
+- Schools with less than 4 hours of English per week in Year 7 or 8; - Schools classified as grade 4 according to OFSTED school classification; - Schools that had previously partnered with English Mastery.

 The justification for establishing these eligibility criteria is that, according to English Mastery, a minimum of 4 hours of English per week was needed to implement the programme.
-Similarly, it was established that low performing schools according to OFSTED classification17 were deemed not to be in conditions to successfully implement the programme.
+Similarly, it was established that low performing schools according to OFSTED classification19 were deemed not to be in conditions to successfully implement the programme.

-The English Mastery team will identify and recruit eligible schools, prioritising recruiting schools with high numbers of FSM pupils.
-Every month, and as soon as a minimum number of new schools is recruited, minimisation will be performed 18.
-Headteachers will then be informed about the allocation of their school to treatment or control groups.
-Settings will be recruited by June 2019 and will need to sign an MOU confirming their commitment to delivering the programme as required and taking part in evaluation activities.
+The English Mastery team identified and recruited eligible schools, prioritising recruiting schools with high numbers of FSM pupils.
+Every month, and as soon as a minimum number of new schools is recruited, minimisation was performed20.
+Headteachers were then informed about the allocation of their school to treatment or control groups.
+Settings were recruited by June 2019 signed an MOU confirming their commitment to delivering the programme as required and taking part in evaluation activities.

-All Year 7 pupils in recruited schools will be eligible for the trial.
-Participating schools will be asked to enumerate all prospective Year 7 classes and share the trial information leaflet and privacy notice with all Year 7 pupils and their parents/carers.
-They will be given two weeks to withdraw from the trial (and from data processing).
-After this period, schools will be asked to share pupil level information for all pupils in the year group who did not withdraw.
+All Year 7 pupils in recruited schools were eligible for the trial.
+Participating schools were asked to enumerate all prospective Year 7 classes and share the trial information leaflet and privacy notice with all Year 7 pupils and their parents/carers.
+They were given two weeks to withdraw from the trial (and from data processing).
+After this period, schools were asked to share pupil level information for all pupils in the year group who did not withdraw.
 This group of pupils corresponds to the trial participants.

-Schools will be required to provide background information for all Year 7 pupils (who are trial participants) in academic year 2019-20.
-This will include the Unique Pupil Number (UPN), School ID, date of birth, first name and surname.
+Schools were required to provide background information for all Year 7 pupils (who are trial participants) in academic year 2019-20.
+This included the Unique Pupil Number (UPN), School ID, date of birth, first name and surname.
 This pupil information will be collected in an Excel spreadsheet template and uploaded by schools using a secure NatCen website.

 From the sample of trial participants (in both treatment and control schools), 60 individuals will be randomly chosen in each school to take part in testing at the end of the intervention.
 This group corresponds to the sample of evaluated participants.
-A limited sample of individuals per year group was chosen to reduce burden on schools, also looking to avoid unnecessary additional assessment costs19.
+A limited sample of individuals per year group was chosen to reduce burden on schools, also looking to avoid unnecessary additional assessment costs21.